bluz71/platters/README.md

     stop words, and fuzzy text search for misspellings.

   * #### Auto-hide Flash messages
-    Flash messages, as seen during resource creation, deletion and modification, will automatically hide, then be removed after a few seconds as well as being user dismissible.
+    Flash notice messages, as seen during resource creation, deletion and modification, will automatically hide, then be removed after a few seconds as well as being user dismissible.